Change Started

 The Hunt For Veerappan is a four-part documentary series that tracks the journey of India’s dreaded criminal, smuggler, bandit, and forest brigand, Veerappan.

-“If someone was true to him, he was ready to even sacrifice his life.
+“If someone was true to him, he was ready even to sacrifice his life.
 But if someone tries to betray him, he would not hesitate to kill them.” – Muthulakshmi quips with a smile.

-Veerapan was responsible for killing over 1,000 elephants for ivory and the large-scale sandalwood smuggling in the MM forests spread across three Indian states: Tamil Nadu, Karnataka, and Kerala.
-The documentary notes that the pillaged forest resources had a combined worth of Rs.
-One hundred crores (US $22 million) as per published reports in 2004.
+Veerapan was responsible for killing over 1,000 elephants for ivory, and the large-scale sandalwood smuggling in the MM forests spread across three Indian states: Tamil Nadu, Karnataka, and Kerala.

-If looting forest resources and killing harmless animals was not enough, he and his gang were involved in several killings of civilians, ministers, and security officers.
 For several years during the 1990s and early 2000s, Veerappan was involved in the killing of more than 120 people.
-The gruesome killings involved bomb blasts, beheadings, guerilla-style murders, etc.
+The gruesome killings involved bomb blasts, beheadings, guerrilla-style murders, etc.

-In 1991, Veerappan shot and beheaded an unarmed forest officer, Sreenivas, who was called to his hideout in a pretense that he wanted to surrender.
+In 1991, Veerappan shot and beheaded an unarmed forest officer, Sreenivas, who was called to his hideout under the pretence that he wanted to surrender.
 In 1993, he killed 20 security team members in a landmine blast.
-In 2000, Veerappan kidnaped a highly popular Kannada cinema actor, Rajkumar, and three others, which caused a huge public outcry and violence.

 After playing hide and seek with security and administration, finally, in 2004, Veerappan was killed in an encounter at 52.

 Even though authorities from two large Indian states were involved at the highest level, the MM forest provided shelter and escape to Veerappan.
-As per the documentary, since the formation of the Special Task Force, the two states of Tamil Nadu and Karnataka spent Rs 220 crores (US $50 mn) on Veerapan manhunt.
+As per the documentary, since the formation of the Special Task Force, the two states of Tamil Nadu and Karnataka spent Rs 220 crores (US $50 mn) on the Veerapan manhunt.

 The Hunt For Veerappan documentary may not have captured all the incidents.
 Still, it has shared a captivating story of this forest fugitive through interviews with stakeholders who were part of those missions.